London and Blackwall Railway: Closure and incorporation into other railways

 Those frequent and quite empty trains of the Blackwall Railway ran from a special platform at Fenchurch Street.
-I remember them.
-Like stagecoaches they rumbled past East End chimney pots, wharves and shipping stopping at empty black stations till they came to a final halt at Blackwall station...When one emerged there, there was nothing to see beyond it but a cobbled quay and a vast stretch of wind whipped water...
+I remember them well.
+Like stage coaches they rumbled slowly past East-End chimney pots, wharves and shipping, stopping at empty black stations, till they came to a final halt at Blackwall.
+When one emerged there was nothing to see but a cobbled quay and a vast stretch of wind whipped water.